The most popular questions in agile retrospectives

 The right start to the retrospective

 To give your retro that certain something, playful check-ins are worthwhile.
-Your goal should be that everyone has contributed at least once.
-Because the rule of thumb applies: if you don’t say anything at check-in, you won’t say anything in the rest of Retro either… Here’s an example:
+Your goal should be that everyone has contributed something in an engaged way.
+Because the rule of thumb is: Whoever says nothing in the check-in, says nothing in the rest of the retro… Here is a check-in example:

 Retro game on the online whiteboard